(New York, NY)

 • Presenting the views of Jews in general and Orthodox Jews in particular in interfaith forums.
 On occasion, these presentations afforded the opportunity to address misperceptions of Zionism and the State of Israel.

-• Attempting to persuade the Orthodox community that it must act vigorously to delegitimate what he has described as “the false messianism and avodah zarah prevalent in the Lubavitch movement.”
-Rabbi Berger has characterized his work in this area as follows: “Despite a 1996 RCA resolution that was a source of deep gratification, these efforts have not met with much success, so that I live with the unspeakably distressing consciousness that after devoting much of my career to the study of the Jewish-Christian debate, I have seen the Orthodox rabbinate of my generation destroy defining elements of the religion they are charged to protect and obliterate the fundamental theological distinctions between Judaism and Christianity that our ancestors gave their lives to preserve.”
+• Attempting to persuade the Orthodox community that it must act vigorously to delegitimate what he has described as “the false messianism prevalent in the Lubavitch movement that even reaches the level of avodah zarah among a non-trivial minority.”
+Rabbi Berger has characterized his work in this area as follows: “On the one hand, i was deeply gratified by the 1996 RCA resolution on this matter and by its policy of denying admission to rabbis who will not reject belief in the Messiahship of the Rebbe.
+On the other hand, believers continue to be recognized as Orthodox rabbis in many if not most Orthodox circles and exercise functions of great religious moment within the community.
+Consequently, I live with the unspeakably distressing consciousness that after devoting much of my career to the study of the Jewish-Christian debate, I have seen the Orthodox rabbinate of my generation destroy defining elements of the religion they are charged to protect and obliterate fundamental theological distinctions between Judaism and Christianity that our ancestors gave their lives to preserve."

 Rabbi Berger is married to Pearl, who is Dean of Libraries at YU.
 Together they have three children.